-Researchers from NUST MISIS have developed a mathematical model that can increase the energy efficiency of mining enterprises by 20%.
+Researchers from NUST MISIS have developed a mathematical model that can improve the energy efficiency of mining enterprises by 20%.
 The development is aimed at accurately assessing the operation of industrial equipment and reducing unjustified energy costs.

 The new methodology is based on an econometric model of stochastic frontier analysis.
-Unlike existing expert assessments, the algorithm analyzes accurate data on the operation of equipment, identifying the parameters at which the equipment consumes more energy than necessary.
+Unlike existing expert assessments, the algorithm analyzes accurate data on the operation of equipment, identifying parameters at which the equipment consumes more energy than necessary.

 What the new model does (stochastic analysis):